petrvanblokland/DesignDesignSpace/Site.md

 * Write code for a DrawBot animation;
 * Examine how to select one of the above.

-#### In 1 month?
+#### What can you do in 1 month?
-A selection of these examples.
-Or one of your own topics?
+A selection of the example topics below.
+Or one of your own?

 * Study typographic parameters;
 * Research, write, design and present a mini-thesis about a topic of your choice;